Sailor tattoo: 21st century

+Seafarers

-Machinery repairman in 2016: “A lot of unique experiences come with being a service member and our stories become complex at times.
+Machinery repairman in 2016: "A lot of unique experiences come with being a service member and our stories become complex at times.
 With tattoos we are able to record those experiences with a time-honored tradition."

-Military

-In 2016, the US Navy liberalized its tattoo policies, allowing sailors to have tattoos below the knee and on the forearms and hands, as well as tattoos up to one inch by one inch on the neck, including behind the ear.
+Tattoos remain popular with U.S. sea service members and other seafarers, such as crew on ocean research vessels.
+In 2016, the U.S. Navy liberalized its tattoo policies, allowing sailors to have tattoos below the knee and on the forearms and hands, as well as tattoos up to 1 in by 1 inch on the neck, including behind the ear.
 Sailors with visible tattoos became eligible for recruiting duty and training recruits at boot camp.
-The US Coast Guard changed its policies in 2016 and 2019 to allow arm and hand tattoos, respectively, with the aim of supporting recruitment efforts.
-In 2020, the US Navy considered opening tattoo parlors on bases, as part of Navy Exchange shops and services.
+The U.S. Coast Guard changed its policies in 2016 and 2019 to allow arm and hand tattoos, respectively, with the aim of supporting recruitment efforts.
+In 2020, the U.S. Navy considered opening tattoo parlors on bases as part of Navy Exchange shops and services.

-In 2017, the Royal New Zealand Navy gave its first approval to an active sailor to receive a traditional Māori tā moko.
-Since then, more people have received moko while in Navy service.
-Sailors in the Royal Australian Navy have incorporated symbolic tattoos as part of their nautical traditions.
+Like in the U.S., military tattoo policies and cultural practices influence tattoo choices among seafarers in other countries.
+Sailors in the Royal Australian Navy have incorporated symbolic tattoos as part of their traditions.
+In 2017, the Royal New Zealand Navy gave its first approval to an active sailor to receive a traditional Māori tā moko; since then, more people have received moko while in Navy service.
+Norwegian tattoo artist and historian Tor Ola Svennevig published a book in 2013, Norske sjømannstatoveringer (Norwegian Sailors' Tattoos), with photos of and stories about older Norwegian sailors with tattoos.

 General population

-In the 2010s, "retro" sailor-style tattoos continued to be popular as part of the American Traditional style.
+In the 2010s, "retro" sailor-style tattoos continued to be popular.
 One tattoo artist in London said, "People don't want the tattoos their dad had, they want the tattoos their granddad had", referring to crests and traditional sailor motifs from the 1940s-1950s.
-Regarding the practice of modern people getting new tattoos of old flash designs, many of which are derived from sailor motifs, art historian Matt Lodder writes:To tattoo a tall ship on a sailor in 1920 was a reasonable, and perhaps inevitable undertaking; to tattoo such a ship on a millennial suburbanite is, like Menard’s Quixote, 'almost infinitely richer'; though identical in form it is buoyed by several centuries of accumulated cultural resonance, to which the very act of repetition only adds.
+Regarding the practice of modern people getting new tattoos of old flash designs, many of which are derived from sailor motifs, art historian Matt Lodder wrote:To tattoo a tall ship on a sailor in 1920 was a reasonable, and perhaps inevitable undertaking; to tattoo such a ship on a millennial suburbanite is, like Menard's Quixote, 'almost infinitely richer'; though identical in form it is buoyed by several centuries of accumulated cultural resonance, to which the very act of repetition only adds.